-These are just some of the questions that might arise in your own discussions about your new Hot Desking model.
-The most important thing to remember however is that Hot Desking in its pure essence can be a massive change for employees that are used to fixed seating.
-From the employees’ point of view, they will now have to do one extra thing, and think one extra step when evaluating their office attendance.
-With fixed seating arrangements, no thought has to be given to finding workspaces, if the office is crowded or even where you should sit if you want to work with teammates.
-To handle this increased flexibility, some form of software solution for desk booking is often necessary.
+These are just some questions that might arise in your discussions about your new Hot Desking model.
+The most important thing to remember, however, is that Hot Desking, in its pure essence, can be a massive change for companies, employees, and teams that are used to fixed seating.
+From the employees' point of view, they will now have to do one extra thingand think one extra step when evaluating their office attendance.
+With fixed seating arrangements, no thought has to be given to finding workspaces, if the office is crowded, or even where you should sit if you want to work with teammates.

-Hot Desking solutions often differ in function and design, but it is important to remember that Hot Desking generally does not work in and of itself just by reducing the number of desks.
-Interactive office maps, booking software and sensors can be necessary to ensure that desk availability is visible and registered correctly.
+Hot Desking solutions often differ in function and design, but it is important to remember that it generally does not work in and of itself just by reducing the number of desks.
+Interactive office maps, booking software, and sensors can be necessary to ensure that desk availability is visible and registered correctly.

-In Summary, it is important to note that even if adapting Hot Desking seems easy enough at a glance, there will be many questions that needs answers, and many companies often needs to do some level of planning and budgeting before adapting it.
+In Summary, it is essential to note that even if adapting Hot Desking seems easy enough at a glance, many questions need answers, and many companies often need to do some level of planning and budgeting before adapting to it.
 If you need some expert guidance, you can reach out to our consultant here for some advice completely free of charge.

 Hybrid Working Post-covid – this is what you should think about

 What do I need to start Hot Desking at my Office?